India Gears up for Diwali 2020

 Celebrate in Different Faiths

-Very famous festival across the world in different faiths like Hindus, Sikhs, Jains, and Newer Buddhists.
+Very famous festivals across the world in different faiths like Hindus, Sikhs, Jains, and Newer Buddhists.
 They representing various historical and mythological stories.

 With the one meaning of symbolic victory of good over evil.
 Maybe you see the variations due to different locations; and different traditions but sharing the same pan of spiritual significance will be the same.